 Carrier Airborne Early Warning Squadron ONE TWO SIX (VAW-126), nicknamed the SEAHAWKS, is an integral part of the tactical air forces of the United States Navy.
 VAW-126 is one of six Carrier Airborne Early Warning Squadrons based in Norfolk.
-Equipped with four E-2C "Group II" aircraft, the squadron's primary mission is on-scene airborne command and control for the Joint Warfare Commander.
-VAW-126 implements command and control through diverse operations such as fighter intercept and air strike control, ocean surveillance, search and rescue coordination, airborne battle-space management, and dynamic strike control.
+Equipped with four E-2C Group II aircraft, the squadron's primary mission is airborne command and control in support of Joint Warfare Commanders.
+VAW-126 implements command and control through diverse operations such as air intercept control, strike control, surface search and coordination, search and rescue coordination, and airborne battlefield command and control.

-VAW-126 was commissioned in Norfolk, VA April 1st, 1969.
-Equipped with four E-2A Hawkeye aircraft, the squadron was assigned to Attack Carrier Air Wing SEVENTEEN assigned to USS FORRESTAL (CV 59).
+VAW-126 was commissioned in Norfolk, Virginia on April 1st, 1969.
+Equipped with four E-2A Hawkeye aircraft, the squadron was assigned to Attack Carrier Air Wing SEVENTEEN (CVW-17) assigned to USS FORRESTAL (CV 59).
 Following completion of their first deployment in July 1970, the squadron transitioned to the E-2B.
 This was a newer version of the same aircraft, equipped with a more flexible, digital computer weapons system.
 The command received accolades early in its history, winning the highly coveted COMNAVAIRLANT Battle Readiness Efficiency "E" and the CNO Safety “S” Award in 1971.
 The squadron won the Battle "E" a second time in 1974.

 1988 proved to be another outstanding year for the SEAHAWKS.
-The SEAHAWKS once again were awarded the COMNAVAIRLANT Battle "E," Meritorious Unit Commendation, and won the CVW-3 and CAEWWING 12 nomination for the Secretary of Defense Maintenance Excellence Award.
-In June, the Carrier Strike Group assembled for FLEETEX 2-88 and the SEAHAWKS departed with USS JOHN F. KENNEDY (CV 67) in August for its 4th deployment on board.
+They once again were awarded the COMNAVAIRLANT Battle "E," Meritorious Unit Commendation, and won the CVW-3 and CAEWWING 12 nomination for the Secretary of Defense Maintenance Excellence Award.
+The SEAHAWKS departed on USS JOHN F. KENNEDY (CV 67) in August for its 4th deployment on board.

 VAW-126 deployed onboard the Navy's newest aircraft carrier at the time, USS HARRY S. TRUMAN (CVN 75) from November 2000 to May 2001.
 Their time was spent in the Mediterranean and Arabian Seas flying over 850 flight hours in support of Operation SOUTHERN WATCH.
 The SEAHAWKS maintenance professionals earned two Golden Wrench Awards while deployed.
 Following deployment, the SEAHAWKS spent several weeks in Puerto Rico supporting counter-narcotic operations in the region.

-In October 2004, VAW-126 deployed aboard USS HARRY S. TRUMAN (CVN 75) to the Arabian Gulf for a second deployment in support of Operation IRAQI FREEDOM.
+In October 2004, VAW-126 deployed aboard USS HARRY S. TRUMAN (CVN 75) to the Arabian Gulf.
 During this highly intensive combat cruise, the SEAHAWKS surpassed all previous records by flying 419 combat missions into Iraq, accumulating more than 2000 flight hours in support of Operation IRAQI FEEDOM.
 In December 2004, the squadron sent two aircraft from the Arabian Gulf to Afghanistan in support of Operation ENDURING FREEDOM for the inauguration of the first democratically elected president.
-This was the first time the SEAHAWKS supported two separate campaigns simultaneously.
 The SEAHAWKS returned home in April 2005.

 In April 2008, increased insurgent activity in Basrah, Iraq, resulted in the SEAHAWKS flying additional combat missions, providing time sensitive command and control to coalition forces allowed them to secure the city and ultimately defeat the uprising.
-The SEAHAWKS’ CEC capability provided the strike group commander a Single Integrated Air Picture (SIAP) extending as far north as Baghdad, Iraq.
+The SEAHAWKS’ Cooperative Engagement Capability (CEC) capability provided the strike group commander a Single Integrated Air Picture (SIAP) extending as far north as Baghdad, Iraq.
 Combat operations ended for the squadron on April 29th and the strike group prepared for the long transit home, making final port visits to Rhodes, Greece, and Marseilles, France, along the way.
 After departing Marseilles, the SEAHAWKS hosted French E-2C Hawkeyes for a day of carrier launch and recovery operations.
 The SEAHAWKS returned home on June 4th, 2008, concluding another successful combat deployment and earning the squadron the CNAL Battle “E” Efficiency Award for FY 2008 and the RADM Akers AEW Excellence Award for CY 2008.

 From June 2008 to February 2009, the SEAHAWKS participated in multiple events controlling fighters off the coast of Virginia in order to remain tactically proficient to become ready for the next set of deployment work ups.

-The SEAHAWKS had an incredibly busy and arduous year in 2009 as workups began.
+The SEAHAWKS had an incredibly busy and arduous year in 2009, as workups began.
 VAW-126 was getting ready for their next deployment by training in NAS Fallon and participating in TSTA, COMPTUEX, and JTFX aboard the USS HARRY S. TRUMAN (CVN 75).
 The SEAHAWKS were honing their operational skills and carrier landings in preparation for their upcoming deployment.

 On May 20th, 2010, the SEAHAWKS deployed onboard the USS HARRY S. TRUMAN (CVN 75), in support of Operations NEW DAWN and ENDURING FREEDOM.
 VAW-126 deployed for seven months supporting maritime security operations and theater security cooperation efforts in the U.S. FIFTH FLEET area of responsibility.
 This deployment included sustained operations over Iraq and Afghanistan in support of Army, Marine Corps, and coalition personnel on the ground.
 The SEAHAWKS enjoyed port visits in Marseilles, Dubai, Bahrain, and Souda Bay.
 Before stopping in Marseilles, the SEAHAWKS hosted French E-2C Hawkeyes for a day of carrier launch and recovery operations.
 The SEAHAWKS conducted 324 combat sorties accumulating over 1,520 flight hours in support of Operations ENDURING FREEDOM and NEW DAWN and were an integral part of CARRIER AIR WING THREE (CVW 3).
 The SEAHAWKS returned home on December 20th, 2010, concluding another successful combat deployment.
 They earned the CNAL Battle “E” Efficiency Award for FY 2010, the RADM Akers AEW Excellence Award for CY 2010, and the Safety “S” for CY 2010.